Kokostar25/k8s-Masterclass/Notes.md

 15. docker build -t tooling:0.0.1 .
 16. docker run --network tooling_app_network -p 8085:80 -it tooling:0.0.1
 17. Home-Work https://github.com/darey-devops/php-todo
-18. Introduce Docker compose - Create a file, name it tooling.yaml
+18. Introduce Docker compose - Create a file, name it docker-compose.yaml

+-- Containerisation was designed for stateless applications -- The opposite of stateless is stateful
+-- Containers are Ephemeral.
+They dont run for long, hence are prone to die from time to time

 version: "3.9"
 services: